cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If enabled along with the manage_dns option, Cobbler will generate configurations for the reverse-based zones specified in the list.

-Please refer to the {% linkup title:"Managing DNS" extrameta:2.8.0 %} section for more details.
+Please refer to the [Managing DNS]({% link manuals/2.8.0/3/4/2_-_Managing_DNS.md %}) section for more details.

 ### manage_rsync
 * **type:** Boolean